11 Things to know when Moving to Nova Scotia

 - Apply for a driver’s license from the Registry of Motor Vehicles.

 - Change all your officially listed addresses.
-Start with a checklist of the addresses that need to be changed or accounts that need to be canceled.
+Start by downloading a Nova Scotia address change checklist and figure out your accounts that need to be canceled.
 You can enlist the help of MovingWaldo, Canada’s primary app for address changes.
 It is a free service that can contact over 700 public and private organizations on your behalf and notify them about the new address simultaneously.